Jmedders/githubSearchApp/README.md

 6. yarn
 7. yarn start (runs on localhost:3000)
 8. examine & use app on localhost:3000
-9. for tests, cd into client directory and run `yarn test` to run cypress tests
+9. for tests, cd into client directory and run `yarn test` to run cypress tests. **Note:** Tests assume both server and client are running